Blog

 Facebook, Beauty, and Good Friday

 Last Friday, my Facebook memory was from 5 years ago in Venice, Italy.
 More specifically, it was a video that I had posted inside St. Mark’s Basilica during the Good Friday Celebration of the Lord’s Passion.
-After not sleeping last night, here are a few things that kept me up all night about the video and the significance of this day, this Good Friday 2021.
+After not sleeping last night, here are a few things that kept me up all night about the video and the significance of this day, Good Friday 2021.

 Think now of a beautiful relationship.
-When we find someone attractive both physically and, more importantly, their inner beauty, we want to participate in more activities with this person.
-Finally, after spending time with them, we want to know everything about the person, their childhood, families, their good times and bad.
+When we find someone physically attractive and, more importantly, their inner beauty, we want to participate in more activities with this person.
+Finally, after spending time with them, we want to know everything about the person, their childhood, families, good times and bad.
 Thus, we move from the beautiful to the good to a deeper understanding of objective truth, allowing the rhythm of life to captivate our senses and, finally, our souls.

 When we find ourselves in this kind of rhythm, those moments that make time stop, we find ourselves in the moments that some call “liminal space.”
-These are the times that take us to the thresholds of reality, inviting us into the sacred.
+These times take us to the thresholds of reality, inviting us into the sacred.
 In other words, times when the past, present, and future seem to be all happening at once.
-For example, watching a sunset, or Les Miserables, or spending time with a loved one, or sitting in St. Mark’s Basilica listening to “Agnus Dei.”
+For example, watching a sunset, Les Miserables, spending time with a loved one, or sitting in St. Mark’s Basilica listening to “Agnus Dei.”
 Time is lost.

 Happy Easter.